swaminathanj/fsd/06_Django_basics.md

     '/var/www/static/',
 ]
 ```
-5. In the index.html, set the relative path by loading the 'static'.
+5. In the index.html, set the relative path by loading 'static'.
 This is done by including the following statement immediately after the first line !DOCTYPE html.
 ```
 <!DOCTYPE html>
 {% load static %}